Jurager/teams/README.md

 Each team member added to a team may be assigned a given role, and each role is assigned a set of permissions.

 Roles and permissions are stored in your application's database.
-This allows extensive use of roles and permissions, e.g. you can impliment management of roles and permissions in your application administration pages.
+This allows flexibility in the use of roles and permissions, e.g. you can implement role and permission management in your app's administration pages.

-You can use `App/Models/Role` and `App/Model/Permission`, published with install command, to create new roles and permissions, get them from database, and work with them as usual models.

-However, you can work with roles and permissions directly from `App\Models\Team`

 For example to create new `Team` and attach to it some `Role` and `Permission`